codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the girl smear peanut butter on the road?
-To go with the traffic jam.
+How did Darth Vader know what Luke was getting for Christmas?
+He felt his presents.

 ## Daily Trivia

-What does the &#039;S&#039; in the RSA encryption algorithm stand for?
+How many bits make up the significand portion of a single precision floating point number?
- 1. Stable
+ 1. 53
- 2. Schottky
+ 2. 23
- 3. Secure
+ 3. 8
- 4. Shamir
+ 4. 15

 <details>
   <summary>Answer</summary>
-  Shamir
+  23
 </details>